 Vitamin D production is reduced by anything that decreases the intensity of the sun’s rays.
 In addition to the earth’s atmosphere and cloud cover, elements on the surface such as air pollution and smog, glass windows, clothing, and sunscreen can block and filter out the UV-B rays required for making Vitamin D.

 Air Pollution and Smog.
 Urban smog is a mixture of pollutants.
 Like the atmosphere and clouds, smog can be dense enough to absorb UV-B rays thereby reducing the amount of UV-B reaching your skin.5

 Window Glass.
 Regular glass absorbs UV-B radiation and exposure of sunlight through glass windows will result in little or no production of D3.
 Regular glass blocks UV radiation but quartz glass does not.6

 Clothing.
 Clothes can block UV-B rays but the amount of blocking depends on the thickness of the fabric and how tightly woven the fabric is.
 Some studies suggest fabric color is also a factor.7

 Sunscreen.
-The application of sunscreen also reduces Vit-D production.
-Wearing sunscreen with a sun protection factor of 30 or more can reduce Vit-D production by more than 95%.8
+The application of sunscreen also reduces Vitamin D production.
+Wearing sunscreen with a sun protection factor of 30 or more can reduce Vitamin D production by more than 95%.8

 Biological Ability to Produce Vitamin D